-CPUs generally have longer lifespans than GPUs in that they can perform at an adequate level for many years compared to the faster life cycle of a GPU.
+CPUs generally have longer lifespans than GPUs; they can deliver adequate performance for many years compared to the smaller life cycle of a graphics card.

-Your CPU simply can’t process the information that it needs to send to the GPU fast enough, so it has to leave the GPU waiting for information to get to it before it can start its work.
+Your CPU can’t process the information that it needs to send to the GPU fast enough, so it has to leave the GPU waiting for data to get to it before starting its work.

 In certain applications like games or when rendering, this can affect the performance and fluidity of the application through stuttering and hang-ups that happen because of the imbalance.

 You can diagnose this by going into the task manager and checking if your CPU is at 100% constantly while your GPU is just cruising at below 60% utilization or thereabouts.